ryuzaki4337/Learn-C-Sharp/README.md

 Access Modifiers are of five types : Public, Private, Protected, Internal, Protected Internal.

-Public : The members of the class can be used anywhere.
+Public : Accessible anywhere.

-Private : The members of the class can be accessed or used in the class.
+Private : Accessible only from the class.
 The naming convention of the private fields starts with an underscore and must be camel case.

+Protected : Accessible only from the class and its derived classes.

+Internal : Accessible only from the same assembly.

+Protected Internal : Accessible only from the same assembly or any deriveded classes.

 #### Property